-This is still the idea behind today’s bridal showers – to help a couple begin their new life and household together with a pre-wedding gift.
-A bridal shower traditionally is held for the bride by family members or a member of the bridal party; however, there have been updates, too – digital invitations, new hosts, creative registries, and even co-ed wedding showers.
-However, the heart of a shower, even more than the gifts, is to help the bride (or couple) celebrate the wedding to come with their closest friends, family, and wedding party.
+This is still the idea behind today’s bridal showers and wedding showers – to help a couple begin their new life and household together with a pre-wedding gift.
+A bridal shower traditionally is held for the bride by family members or a member of the bridal party; however, there have been updates to the bridal shower, too – digital invitations, new hosts, creative registries, and even co-ed wedding showers.
+However, the heart of a bridal shower, even more than the gifts, is to help the bride-to-be (or couple) celebrate the wedding to come with their closest friends, family, and wedding party.
 Learn more about a modern bridal shower, below!

 It’s a myth that the maid of honor, bridesmaids, or a member of the wedding party must host a bridal shower in terms of bridal shower etiquette, though it often makes the most sense for them to do so (and often they want to).
 And, in a big break with tradition, it is now acceptable for sisters, grandmothers, and even moms to host a bridal shower.
-However, if you don’t agree with this loosening of tradition, by all means have someone else host.
-The bride (or couple) is the only person who should not host a shower, as it never acceptable in terms of proper etiquette to host a gift-giving event for oneself.
+However, if you don’t agree with this loosening of tradition, by all means have someone else host the bridal shower.
+The bride (or couple) is the only person who should not host a bridal shower or wedding shower, as it never acceptable in terms of proper etiquette to host a gift-giving event for oneself.

 When composing the guest list for the bridal shower, remember that an invitation to a wedding shower comes with the expectation of an invitation to the wedding, too.
 Make sure bridal shower guests are also wedding guests!
-The bridal shower host should compare guest-list notes with the bride (or in the event of a surprise shower, the groom or her mother), to make sure that all bridal shower invitees will be invited to the wedding.
+The bridal shower host should compare guest-list notes with the bride-to-be (or in the event of a surprise bridal shower, the groom or her mother), to make sure that all bridal shower invitees will also be invited to the wedding.
 (Office showers are the rare exception to this rule.)

-Jack and Jill (co-ed) showers are fine to hold – just be sure that the groom and his friends are truly interested in participating in these sorts of pre-wedding events.
-In the case of a co-ed wedding shower, the theme, décor, and any games should be comfortable for both men and women: Lingerie showers, for example, are clearly not a good fit for a co-ed wedding shower.
+Jack and Jill (co-ed) wedding showers are fine to hold – just be sure that the groom and his friends are truly interested in participating in these sorts of pre-wedding events.
+In the case of a co-ed wedding shower, the theme, décor, and any bridal shower games should be comfortable for both men and women: Lingerie showers, for example, are clearly not a good fit for a co-ed wedding shower.
 For more ideas, find out what to do at a co-ed wedding shower.

-With so many couples today living established, independent lives before marriage, many don’t need traditional items.
-If gardening equipment for your first yard or wine for your nascent wine cellar is more in line with your lifestyle, by all means reflect that in your wedding registry and shower theme.
-Some couples who truly don’t need anything forgo traditional gifts altogether, opting instead for each guest to share a recipe, piece of marital advice, or favorite photo or memory of the bride or couple in a collected album.
+With so many couples today living established, independent lives before marriage, many couples don’t need traditional items and gifts.
+If gardening equipment for your first yard or wine for your nascent wine cellar is more in line with your lifestyle, by all means reflect that in your wedding registry and bridal-shower theme.
+Some couples who truly don’t need anything forgo traditional gifts altogether, opting instead for each wedding-shower guest to share a recipe, piece of marital advice, or favorite photo or memory of the bride or couple in a collected album.

-Gift themes, such as cooking, gardening, or lingerie, can be mentioned on the invitation.
+Gift themes, such as cooking, gardening, or lingerie gifts, can be mentioned on the bridal-shower invitation.
 For themes such as: hour-of-the-day, month-of-the-year, letter-of-the-alphabet, or room-of-the-house, the host should make those particular assignments on each guest’s invitation.
 For lingerie showers, give the bride’s sizes when a guest RSVPs.

 While it’s up to the host, it’s not necessary to play any bridal shower games.
-If they’re on the menu, it’s best to keep it to one, so everyone on the bridal shower guest list stays involved and doesn't lose interest.
+If a few games are on the menu, it’s often best to keep it to one, so everyone on the bridal shower guest list stays involved and doesn't lose interest.
 As wedding-shower presents are opened, consider decorating a paper plate with all of the ribbons collected from the bridal shower gifts – many brides then fashion this into a mock-bouquet to use for practice at the wedding rehearsal.
 Put one of the guests in charge of this, and ask another to write down each gift and who gave it.
-This will help tremendously when it’s time for the bride-to-be to write thank-you notes.
+This will help tremendously when it’s time for the bride-to-be to write thank-you notes after the bridal shower.

-Opening photo by Bob & Dawn Davis Photography; Invitations & Calligraphy by Lehr and Black; Planning & Design by Mindy Weiss Party Consultants; From Real Event: 'Bachelorette' Ashley Hebert Wows at Intimate Bridal Shower
+Opening photo by Bob & Dawn Davis Photography; Planning & Design by Mindy Weiss Party Consultants; From Real Event: 'Bachelorette' Ashley Hebert Wows at Intimate Bridal Shower